- Why Social Analysis Is Essential to Success

 If you are not analyzing social data, you are missing an opportunity to generate nuanced insights faster and less expensively than via other research modalities such as surveys, focus groups, ethnographies and more.
 The ability to quickly hone content and messaging strategy on the fly to improve relevance allows you to pivot mid-campaign and recognize better results rather than waiting until four to six weeks after a campaign is completed.

 Social data can help to connect the dots for marketers and communicators as well.
-Social analysis can be used to help explain a drop in NPS scores in July, for example, or why you’re seeing a drop in sales among millennials in a specific region.
+Social media monitoring can be used to help explain a drop in Net Promotor Scores in July, for example, or why you see a decline in sales among millennials in a specific region.
 The ability to align research frameworks and utilize various lenses and segmentations to view the data produces richer, more actionable findings.

-Despite those capabilities, two-thirds of brands don’t have contextual social insights into the motivating factors behind audience behavior.
-Moving beyond understanding what is being said about the brand to more insight into what attitudes and perceptions exist and how they shift over time, or in relation to particular campaigns and initiatives, can inform strategic planning.
+Moving towards more insight into what actions, attitudes and perceptions exist and how they shift over time, or in relation to particular campaigns and initiatives, can inform strategic planning.
 What content drives engagement, interaction and behaviors?
-What drivers move a consumer along the path to purchase or influence a response to a call to action?
+What drivers move a consumer along the path to purchase or influence a response to a call to action (CTA)?

 Discover What Your Target Audiences Are Talking About

 As an industry, communications is moving beyond blunt metrics like share of voice and sentiment toward contextual insights drawn from integrated media intelligence.
 The ability to understand perceptions about your brand and reputation risks among various audiences you are targeting such as customers, prospects, employees, or investors informs strategy for objective setting, content and messaging direction, operational tactics, measurement frameworks and more.